drui9/autogram/README.md

 <p>

 # 0x00 An efficient asyncronous Telegram bot API wrapper!
-Autogram is an asyncrounous, extensible telegram BOT API wrapper written in python using asyncio.
+Autogram is an easily extensible telegram BOT API wrapper that uses aiohttp to disparch requests.
+Get ahead quickly by simply cloning and adding new callbacks to this module!

 ```python
 import os